-Planning Commission Staff Report 4000 Block of Palmetto Avenue - Construction of Four (4) Studio Apartments April 6, 2015 Page 3 of 8
+Planning Commission Staff Report 4000 Block of Palmetto Avenue - Construction of Four (4) Studio Apartments April 6, 2015 Page 3 of 8 restoring the majority of the existing natural landscaping which mostly consists of drought tolerant coastal scrub.

 Each of the dwelling units will contain approximately 150 square feet of private deck area and a 50 square foot front porch.
 Access to the parking area would be provided via a 20-foot wide driveway off Palmetto Avenue and through a 10 foot wide driveway that runs along the front area of the property.